theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 #### Bloom’s Taxonomy

-Bloom’s Taxonomy supports my thinking about the depth of learning.
+When I devise a new teaching activity, it is Bloom’s Taxonomy that supports my thinking about the depth of learning.
 It reminds me that students should not remain only at the level of remembering and understanding, but should move toward applying, analyzing, evaluating, and creating.

-I use this especially when designing tasks in entrepreneurship and management education.
-Students classify leadership behavior, analyze organizational structures, evaluate business model options, develop personas, create market-sizing logic, design business plan sections, and reflect on the strategic quality of startup ideas.
+I use this especially when designing tasks.
+Examples are: students classify leadership behavior, analyze organizational structures, evaluate business model options, develop personas and organizatas, create market-sizing logic, design business plan sections, and reflect the quality of their startup ideas.

   </div>
 </div>